sijones/VE.DirectMQTTCANBUS/README.md

 - See also: https://www.victronenergy.com/live/vedirect_protocol:faq

-VE.Direct2MQTT is using an ESP32 developers board and the Arduino IDE to send all ASCII data coming from a VE.Direct device to a MQTT server and over CAN BUS to most inverters that support the PylonTech protocol
+VE.Direct2MQTT is using an ESP32 developers board and the Arduino IDE to send all ASCII data coming from a VE.Direct device to a MQTT server and over CAN BUS to most inverters that support the PylonTech protocol, Full PylonTech protcol can be disabled and only the basic commands sent.

 With the help of the MQTT server you can integrate the monitoring data to virtually any Home Automation System.
+I use Home Assistant to automate off peak battery charging (using Force Charge) and can also enable and disable the charging and discharging.

 ## Features
 - Listen to VE.Direct messages and publish a block (consisting of several key-value pairs) to a MQTT broker<br>Every key from the device will be appended to the MQTT_PREFIX and build a topic. e.g. MQTT_PREFIX="/MPPT"; Topic /MPPT/V will contain the Battery Voltage<br> so please see the VE.Direct protocol for the meaning of topics